-- overpigmentation of lesions (very dark coloring of lesions)
+- hyperpigmentation of lesions (very dark coloring of lesions)

-Adults or children in late childhood are more likely to have uncommon symptoms.
+Adults or adolescents are more likely to have uncommon symptoms.
 These include:

 The diagnosis of UP is based on observation of the lesions.
-Darier’s sign is a classic symptom that implies UP.
-Most lesions look similar in color and give the impression of belonging to one disease.
-Lesions which appear different than others may be a sign of cancer.
+Darier’s sign is a classic symptom that implies UP and most lesions look similar in color.
+Lesions that appear different from others may be a sign of cancer.

 Possible cancers may include: